200 Rankers Reviews

 310 Basic Camping

-Please note: Reid's Farm is closed to campers between May 1 and October 1 for site maintenance, in line with its reserve management plan.
-Part of Reid’s Farm will be reopened between Friday 9 June and Friday 14 July to accommodate DHL New Zealand Lions Series 2017 supporters who will pass through the district in campervans.
+Please note: Hipapatua / Reid's Farm Recreation Reserve is closed to campers between May 1 and October 1 for site maintenance, in line with its reserve management plan.

 This campsite is close to town, and can be a popular party venue, especially on New Year's Eve.
 It's used a lot by travellers and sometimes by school groups.
 It can be a bit boggy after lots of rain.
 Quite a few sandflys as it is right on the river.

 There is a permanent fire ban on this campsite (NO FIRES), and a complete liquor ban between noon on 27 December and 7am on 4 January.